R2Northstar/NorthstarMods/README.md

 - `ns_fd_grunt_primary_weapon` Array of weapons that Grunts are allowed to use, they will randomly chose one of those to spawn with
 - `ns_fd_spectre_primary_weapon` Array of weapons that Spectres are allowed to use, they will randomly chose one of those to spawn with
 - `ns_fd_grunt_at_weapon` Default is "mp_weapon_defender", set to another anti-titan weapon to make Grunts use them on Master or Insane difficulty
+- `ns_fd_grunt_grenade` Default is "mp_weapon_frag_grenade", set to another grenade type to make Grunts use them
 - `ns_fd_disable_respawn_dropship` Default is 0, setting to 1 makes players always respawn directly on ground nearby the Harvester or Shop
 - `ns_fd_differentiate_ticks` Default is 0, setting to 1 will make Ticks from Drop Pod spawns to use the campaign model to tell players they counts towards wave completion
 - `ns_fd_rodeo_highlight` Default is 1, setting to 0 disables the new behavior of pilots highlight becoming green whenever they rodeo any Titan
+- `ns_fd_min_numplayers_to_start` Default is 1, this is the required amount of players in a match in order for the game to start the waves
+- `ns_fd_easymode_smartpistol` Default is 0, setting it to 1 will make players have the Smart Pistol as secondary weapon in Easy difficulty mode
 - `ns_reaper_warpfall_kill` Default is 1, set to 0 if you don't want Reapers to kill Titans on their Warpfall
 - `ns_ronin_fair_phase` Default is 0, setting to 1 will make Ronin not kill himself if he materializes inside an enemy Titan from Phase Shift, instead he will only apply 5000 damage to the target titan